 Frequently Asked Questions

 Yes, you can cook the chicken from fresh or frozen.
-If cooking from frozen, set the time for 1 minute extra – a total of 13 minutes.
-Always check the internal temperature of the chicken when done cooking to ensure it reaches 165 degrees F.
+If cooking from frozen, pressure cook on high for 15 minutes.
+If you’re cooking more than 2 chicken legs from frozen, you’ll need to add up to 10 minutes more cook time.
+Always check the chicken’s internal temperature when cooking to ensure it reaches 165 degrees F.

 Will the skin be soggy when cooked in the Instant Pot?